seanelvidge/seanelvidge.github.io/_posts/2024-12-19-How_aerodynamic_is_Santa.md

 ---
 layout: post
-title: How aerodynamic is Santa?
+title: How aerodynamic is Santa
 date: 2024-12-19 14:31:00
 description: Santa is at the top of many engineering disciplines - his production line for presents, for example.
 However one that is often overlooked is the space-domain (Redirect to University of Birmingham News page)
 tags: spaceWeather misc